premchander-revature/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-6.Which data types are used for storing the image and file in the database table?
+6.Which data types are used for storing the image and file in the database table?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)